nujabesploo/nujabesploo/README.md

 </div>

 Hi there!
-I have experience as an Network Engineer, Backend Developer, and Software Developer with a strong foundation in IT operations, systems administration, and network troubleshooting.
+I have experience as a Network Engineer, Backend Developer, and Software Developer with a strong foundation in IT operations, systems administration, and network troubleshooting.
 I am passionate about crafting robust software systems, optimizing network performance, and ensuring cybersecurity excellence.

 ## 📌 About Me
 🌟 Specializations: Network topology design, backend system architecture, and secure software development.